-This semiannual report summarizes the activities and accomplishments of the Federal Maritime Commission (FMC), Office of Inspector General (OIG) for the six-month reporting period October 1, 2019 through March 31, 2020.
-The most significant activities of the OIG during the first half of fiscal year (FY) 2020 are summarized below and additional details can be found in subsequent sections of this report.
+This semiannual report summarizes the activities and accomplishments of the Federal Maritime Commission (FMC), Office of Inspector General (OIG) for the six-month reporting period October 1, 2020 through March 31, 2021.

-During this reporting period, the OIG completed three audits.
-Specifically, the OIG completed an audit of the Digital Accountability and Transparency Act of 2014 (A20-01), the FY 2019 annual financial statement audit (A20-02), and audit of the FMC's compliance with the Federal Information Security Management Act (A20-03).
-All of these audits are discussed in more detail later in this report.
+During this reporting period, the OIG completed two audits, the fiscal year (FY) 2020 Annual Financial Statement Audit (A21-01) and audit of the FMC's compliance with the Federal Information Security Modernization Act, FY 2020 (A21-02).
+These audits and other oversight work are discussed in more detail later in this report.

 At the beginning of this period, there was one hotline complaint open.
-There were no new hotline complaints received during the period and the one hotline complaint remained open at the end of the reporting period.
+There were four new hotline complaints received during the period and five hotline complaints remained open at the end of the reporting period.
 There were no new investigations or matters referred to prosecutorial authorities during this period and no investigations open at the end of the period.